5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 - Nothing really noteable besided an overhaul of Spotlight

-## OpenCore Patcher Support
+## Current OCLP Status

 - Unknown yet.
-Waiting for official statements by Dortania et. al.
+Waiting for official statements by Dortania et. al. So don't install macOS Tahoe yet!

-## Status

-- Don't install macOS Tahoe yet!
 Wait for updated kexts and OpenCore builds.
 - khronokernel, one of the cornerstone developers of OpenCore and OCLP stated in his [OpenCore Legacy Patcher retrospective](https://khronokernel.com/macos/2025/06/20/OCLP-RETROSPECTIVE.html) blog post that he has quit working on OCLP.
 My guess is that this will slow down future OCLP development signficantly.

 ## Technical challenges